 The wire boundary fence is made from square brass stock with thin wire soldered onto the uprights.

 Fantastic stuff from Cameron and Mike.
-Of course, I’m biased, but I loved seeing the printout scenery in Mike’s layout.
+Of course, I’m biased, but I loved seeing the printable buildings in Mike’s layout.

 If you’d like to share any tips or pics (or whatever) please just hit reply to any of my mails.
 If you’re attaching pics, probably best not to send more than 3 pics per mail, otherwise they get lost in cyberspace.
 But send as many mails as you like to get them over…